13151294/Small-Python/README.md

+#Ayo!
-I use this repository to upload small project
+This repository use to upload small python project